Established in 1976, WRLS is the oldest and longest continuously held LGBTQ Alcoholics Anonymous conference in the world.

 The 1976 Western Roundup was founded by a core group of five people: Don H., Bob H., Moss, Jim P. and Louis D. The idea for the conference was inspired by a one-day AA conference in Sacramento, CA that was attended by several of the founding core members.
-An interview was held in 1995 with co-founder Bob H. and can be found on the Featured Selections page of this archive.
+An interview was held in 1995 with co-founder Bob H. and can be found online soon.

 The conference has grown into a three-day event, and at its height, attendance exceeded 5,000 people.
 Living Sober has inspired the founding of over fifteen LGBT Roundups in the US and Canada, and others around the world.

 If you attended past years’ Western Roundup/Living Sober conferences and have archival material that you would like to donate to the archive (especially from 1976-1982 and 2000-2005), or to share experiences you had at one or more of the Living Sober conferences, please click here to send email to the Archives Committee.
 We would be pleased to receive these materials and help make you part of the archive project.

 In the height of its attendance, Downtown SF’s Parc 55 was the perfect venue for WRLS.

 The purpose and intent of Living Sober is to celebrate our sobriety at an annual conference to be held in San Francisco, California, and known as Western Roundup Living Sober of San Francisco.

 Living Sober will provide a sober environment for gay, lesbian, bisexual and transgender members within the fellowship of Alcoholics Anonymous; our purpose is to support individual sobriety and maintain unity.